 Mics that exhibit excessive handling noise will also pick up excess noise from anything that moves on or vibrates on the stage – such as footsteps, the kick drum, dancing, etc.

 It’s critical to pick a handheld mic with an excellent design that includes internal shock and minimizes handling noise.
 Some microphones are practically immune to handling noise.

-One thing to consider is poor handling noise is a common fault of low-quality dynamic microphones.
-Shure has spent decades advancing our handheld microphones to have an excellent internal shock mount to minimize handling noise.
+One thing to consider is that poor handling noise is a common fault of low-quality dynamic microphones.
+Shure has spent decades advancing our handheld microphones to have an excellent internal shock mount to help minimize handling noise.

-Recommended Distances from the Handheld Mic for Lead and Background Vocalists
+Recommended Distances from the Microphone for Vocalists

-The mic should be held no closer than 2 to 3 inches from their mouth during regular singing to avoid distortion.
 When people tell singers to “eat the microphone,” this does not mean they should literally eat it.
 “Eating the microphone” means you should keep the mic one or two inches from the mouth.
+The mic should be held no closer than 2 to 3 inches from their mouth during regular singing to avoid distortion.

 The variance in the distance will be proportionate with the increase in volume – that is, the louder you sing, the more you pull back – but how far is something you’ll need to determine by getting to know the mic.
 It will probably never be more than 5 or 6 inches.
 You will have to experiment a little, as the distance is dependent on the singer’s natural power and ability to project.